 Sara Baxter is a freelance writer based in Decatur, GA.
 She specializes in telling stories for nonprofit organizations.

-ENGAGE: Connecting With Georgia's Children and Youth is a series of stories by the Georgia Municipal Association and Georgia City Solutions that highlight how cities and city officials are engaging and connecting with children and youth in their communities and addressing the issues they face.
+ENGAGE: Connecting With Georgia's Children and Youth is a Georgia Municipal Association and Georgia City Solutions initiative that highlights and supports cities and city officials as they engage and connect with children and youth in their communities and address the issues they face.